ossf/tac/process/sig-lifecycle.md

 ## To become `Active`:

+* There must be a proposal of the focus, intent, goals, and/or deliverables of the SIG
+  * This could be in an Issue of the governing body's repository, a shared document, or in a README of the SIGs repository (if they have one)
+* The initial membership should be at least 3 individuals from 2 different organizations
 * A governing body must agree to govern the SIG
   * The governing body may have its membership vote, with notice given at the meeting prior to the vote